Gh0stAn0n/craper/README.md

 If C++ was searched before, it would have interfered with the URL, causing it to give false-positives.

-The allowed symbols in the current shraper version are: #, *, +, -
+The allowed symbols in the current craper version are: #, *, +, -

 ### Notes: